jigar288/whiteboard/README.md

 # whiteboard

-WhiteBoard is a project for UIC CS 422: User Interface Design & Programming.
+WhiteBoard is a school portal designed for younger students to track assignments, grades, and events.
+This project was part of UIC CS 422: User Interface Design & Programming.
 Check out our youtube demo video